The Toothbrush Family: Plot

 They are commonly remembered from the first series, where they came to life at night when the moon shone into the bathroom.

 The main characters in the family were father Tom, mother Tess, the kids Tina and Toby, and Gramps.
 Also featured were other bathroom items: Flash Fluoride the toothpaste, Hot Rod Harry the electric toothbrush (portrayed as having wheels and a love of speed), Bert Brush, Cecily Comb, Nev Nailbrush, Susie Sponge, Shaggy Dog, Callie Conditioner and Sally Shampoo.

 Franchise and merchandise

 The Toothbrush Family expanded to include two international television series, DVDs, CDs, videos, audio cassettes, publications, EP and LP record series.

 Telecast and home media

-In the U.S., the show has been viewed on Captain Kangaroo, ABC Kids, Network Ten (1998 series only) and Nine Network in Australia, Cartoon Network in the United Kingdom and Ireland, TV Tokyo in Japan, YTV in Canada, Italia 1 in Italy, Spacetoon in Indonesia, and Almajd Kids in Saudi Arabia.
+In the US, the show has been viewed on Captain Kangaroo along a revival aired on Pax (now as "Ion"), ABC Kids, Network Ten (1998 series only) and Nine Network in Australia, Cartoon Network in the United Kingdom and Ireland, TV Tokyo in Japan, YTV in Canada, Italia 1 in Italy, Spacetoon in Indonesia, and Almajd Kids in Saudi Arabia.
 In the late 1990s, Just for Kids released the show both DVD and video.
 As of 2022, The show is now streaming on the premium Amazon Prime.